The Day of the Hag - Photo collage.

 A number of people have written me to inquire about purchasing Sheela jewelry or images.
 A good google search will find resources, but here are some I like (tell 'em we sent you):

-The Woman Sculpture Site has a variety of modern Sheela images, including one illustrating the idea of successive yoni gateways leading all the way back to First Woman.
+The Woman Sculpture Site has a variety of modern Sheela images, including one by Cydra R. Vaux illustrating my vision of a vaulted corridor leading all the way back to First Woman.
 Cool!

 Milk and Honey women's bookstore has some of K. Robbins beautiful, womanist pendants in sterling silver.
 These are modern originals, but they really capture the energy of the Goddesses and Powers.
 Maybe a good choice for someone who wants the Sheela energy but is a bit timid about wearing an actual Sheela.